 The ThinkingStorm app will redirect you to the ThinkingStorm online tutoring site.
 As a GCU student, you are eligible for up to 10 free hours of online tutoring with ThinkingStorm each calendar year.
 Through this site, you can interact with tutors on a variety of subjects.
 For further information about this application, please refer to our ThinkingStorm article.

 The Transcript Request app allows you to request official transcripts electronically.
 This app will also show you alternative transcript request methods.
 For further information, please refer to our article Requesting Transcripts in the GCU Portal.

-The Tutorials app will redirect you to a section of the Student Success Center, which contains links for tutorials on Microsoft Office, writing tutorials, and other online resources.
+The Tutorials app will redirect you to a section of the Student Success Center which contains links for tutorials on Microsoft Office, writing tutorials, and other online resources.

-The Upload Documents app redirects to the Document Upload Portal.
-This is where documents required by the university can be uploaded and submitted to a counselor.
+The Upload Documents app redirects to the Document Upload portal.
+This is where documents required by the University can be uploaded and submitted to a counselor.

 Withdraw From Housing

 The Withdrawal Form app will redirect to the Withdrawal form page.
-This form is only for students who wish to completely withdraw from the university.
+This form is only for students who wish to completely withdraw from the University.

 The Word app will redirect to Word Online through OneDrive.
-This will allow you to create within your web browser.
+This will allow you to create and edit documents within your web browser.
 The first time this app is accessed, you will be asked to sign up for an account or log in.
 Select “Work or school account” to be signed in and gain access to the Word online functions.
 As with the other programs included in OneDrive, you can also submit a document from Word Online to your LoudCloud classroom.
 For further guidance on how to access and navigate the Word app, please refer to the article Microsoft Online Programs in the GCU Portal.